 - Appliance Administrators can click the Disable all enabled services button to disable all services (as long as at least one service is currently enabled).
-A dialog will appear asking for confirmation before disabling the services. - Click C Refresh to update the information on the page.
+A dialog will appear asking for confirmation before disabling the services. - Click a toggle to change a setting: toggle on and toggle off. - Click C Refresh to update the information on the page.

-Table 45: Enable or Disable Services settings
+Table 46: Enable or Disable Services settings